andlabs/qo/README.md

 (qo by default tends toward gcc/clang-based toolchains.)

-In addition, qo will omit files and folders from the build if they are intended for a differnet OS and/or architecture than the target.
+In addition, qo will omit files and folders from the build if they are intended for a different OS and/or architecture than the target.
 To omit a file, have `_OS`, `_arch`, or `_OS_arch` before the extension.
 To omit a folder, its name must consist entirely of `OS`, `arch`, or `OS_arch`.
 For example:

 ```
 file.c                compiled always